phetsims/phet-info/checklists/code-review-checklist.md

   make sure any changes have a good reason and have been discussed with @jbphet (it is likely that an issue like https://github.com/phetsims/gravity-force-lab/issues/166 should be created).
 Changes and deletions are OK, it just means that translations will be lost.
-- [ ] Make sure that strings in the a11y section of the .yaml file are translated by testing with `?a11yStringTest=hello` and inspecting the A11y View.
-Note that visual strings are allowed to be shown in the a11y view.
-You can test both with a combination like `?stringTest=hello&a11yStringTest=there`
+- [ ] Make sure PDOM strings are translated by testing with `?a11yStringTest=hello`, and inspecting the a11y view.

 ## **Repository Structure**